NFDI4Biodiversity/nfdi4biodiversity-sle/README.md

 ![The image is a colorful diagram with an octagonal shape made up of several smaller segments, centered around the concept of "Research data", which is written in the middle of a yellow hexagonal core.
 Around this core are six orange hexagons with the questions "What", "Who", "Where", "When", "Why", and "With what", each pointing to the central concept.
-Surrounding these question hexagons are larger blue segments with more specific details related to the following questions.
+Surrounding these question hexagons are larger blue segments with more specific details related to the following questions.](images/figure4metadatacategoriesFOKUSproject.png
-"With what" points to "Devices and measurement technology used", "Documentation of the procedure", and "Settings of devices and techniques used".
-Each of these blue segments also contains smaller text detailing various aspects of research data management, such as rights of use, citation guidelines, possible uses of data, co-authors, and parameters.
-The overall diagram serves as a visual guide to the considerations and components of managing and understanding research data, emphasizing the interconnectedness of these elements.](images/figure4metadatacategoriesFOKUSproject.png
 "Figure 4.
 Different categories of metadata to describe the actual research data.
 Source: [FOKUS](https://www.uni-marburg.de/en/hefdi/about-hefdi/projects/fokus), by Henrike Becker, [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/), English translation by HeFDI.")

 *************************************************************************************************************